Sex trafficking in the United States

-Sex trafficking in the United States is a form of human trafficking which involves reproductive slavery or commercial sexual exploitation as it occurs in the United States.
+Sex trafficking in the United States is a form of human trafficking which involves commercial sexual exploitation as it occurs in the United States.
 Sex trafficking includes the transportation of persons by means of coercion, deception and/or force into exploitative and slavery-like conditions.
 It is commonly associated with organized crime.

-It has been estimated that two-third of trafficking victims in the United States are US citizens.
+It has been estimated that two-thirds of trafficking victims in the United States are US citizens.
 Most victims who are foreign-born come into the US legally, on various visas.
-State Department estimated that between 15,000 and 50,000 women and girls are trafficked each year into the United States.
+The United States Department of State estimated that between 15,000 and 50,000 women and girls are trafficked each year into the United States.

 The measures against trafficking of women focus on harsher criminal legislation and punishments, and improving international police cooperation.
 There are vast media campaigns which are designed to be informative to the public, as well as policy makers and potential victims.

 History

 Early American colonists were largely male, and some men resorted to force to procure wives.
-Native American women were often captured to be traded, sold, or taken as wives.
+Native American women were often captured to be sold or taken as wives.
 Poor European women were forced to migrate against their will to the United States to be wives.
-African-American slaves were often raped or forced to breed with other slaves.
+African-American slaves were often raped or forced to "breed" with other slaves.
 Many female slaves (known as "fancy maids") were sold at auction into concubinage or prostitution, which was called the "fancy trade".

+By the 19th century, most of America's cities had a designated, legally protected area of prostitution.
+The Page Act of 1875 restricted the immigration of Chinese women in reaction to racially charged fears about prostitution, sexually transmitted diseases, and American cultural morality.
+The Donaldina Cameron House was founded by San Francisco women to help Chinese women forced into sexual slavery.